jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 libraries are not free, licenses can be purchased from Object Refinery Limited.

-An additional tab added to the demo application in version 1.0.18 showcases Orson Charts 3D, a new library by Object Refinery Limited.
+An additional tab added to the demo application in version 1.0.18 showcases Orson Charts, a new 3D chart library by Object Refinery Limited.
 You can find out more about Orson Charts at:

     http://www.object-refinery.com/orsoncharts/